holgerBerger/hpc-workspace/admin-guide.md

 non-accessible location, it is still counted towards the user's quota.
 Users who want to free the space have to restore the data with ```ws_restore```, delete it, and release it again.

+**Caution:** make sure that the DB and the workspace directory are available when the expirer is running, a missing DB (due e.g. a missing mount if in a different filesystem) can be fatal.
+It is advisable to avoid this by having both DB and data in same fs.
+For performance reasons, in Lustre the DB can be a DOM directory.

 It is the task of the cleaner, a part of the `ws_expirer` script, to iterate through the spaces to find if there is anything looking like a workspace not